schil227/FantasticAdventuresOfDizzyFair/README.md

 The counter `$47` is used as a timer source, and an `AND #3F` is performed against it (`0011 1111`), so the result has a range between `#00` and `#3F`.
 The Base version has three checks for this value (almost) evenly spread out in-between. if the value is `#3F` (`$8397`), if the value is equal to `#28` (`$839B`), or if the value is equal to `#14` (`$839F`), then the code executes line `$83A3`: `DEC $9E` (**DEC**rement `$9E`).
 So basically, on a given value of the timer, `$9E` has three chances to be decremented.

 The fix is as simple as reducing the number of chances.
-In the modified Fair Version of the game, there are only two checks; the inital one to see if the value is equal to `#3F`, and a second one that occurs at `$1F` (half of `#3F`).
+In the modified Fair Version of the game, there are only two checks; the initial one to see if the value is equal to `#3F`, and a second one that occurs at `$1F` (half of `#3F`).
 The other chance is simply `NOP`'d away.

 The result is: for a given value of the counter, it only has two chances instead of three - meaning in the Fair Version the value decreases at a rate 2/3rds of the original.

 **Removing The Tedious Raindrop** <a id="tech_raindrop"></a>
 <font size="2"> [[Desc]](#desc_raindrop) </font>

 For such a simple change, this one took quite a while to figure out.
-There are tons of raindrops in this particular area, so isolating which values corresponded to which raindrop was a bit tedious.
+There are tons of raindrops in this particular area, so isolating which values corresponded to what raindrop was a bit tedious.
 Once I was able to figure out part of it (my notes say that it's current height was stored at `$04EA` in RAM), I was able to trace back to where that value was initially loaded from in ROM (**R**ead **O**nly **M**emory).
 The ROM data contained all the hardcoded values for each of raindrops; e.g. their start and end location, how frequently they should drop, etc. In memory, it looked like this:

 `...
 64 90 01 14 6E 64 D1 01 08 82 64 FE 01 08 56 32 68 01 ...`